DRNadler/Circular/README.md

 [Primary maintained copy](https://github.com/LiorKogan/Circular) <br>
 [Also at](https://github.com/DRNadler/Circular)

---
+### Overview

-Many scientific and engineering problems involve circular real numbers.
-These numbers usually represent angular measurements (e.g., azimuth) or cyclical timestamps (e.g., time of day), but may represent other circular quantities.
-Circular reals are very common in physics, geodesics, and navigation, but also appear in fields such as psychology and criminology (time-of-day statistics), bird-watching, and biology (directional statistics and time-of-year statistics).
+Many scientific and engineering problems involve circular real numbers - values defined on a cycle rather than a linear scale.
+Common examples include angular measurements (e.g., azimuth or heading) and cyclical timestamps (e.g., time of day).
+Circular values are prevalent in physics, geodesy, and navigation, but also appear in fields such as psychology and criminology (time-of-day statistics), biology and birdwatching (directional statistics), and seasonal analysis.

-The mathematics and statistics of circular reals are tricky and error-prone, both for simple operations such as addition and subtraction and for more complex operations such as average, median, parameter estimation, and interpolations.
-In addition, different ranges and zero-values are used.
-For angles, [-π,π), [0,2π), [-180,180), and [0,360) are often used, and for time-of-day, [0,24), [0,24∙60∙60) and other ranges.
+Working with circular values is subtle and error-prone due to the wrap-around property: when values exceed the range boundaries, they “loop back,” making ordinary arithmetic, comparisons, and statistics non-trivial.
+Even basic operations like addition and subtraction require care, while advanced tasks—such as averaging, median computation, parameter estimation, and interpolation—are especially tricky.
+The variety of commonly used ranges and zero conventions (e.g., [-π, π), [0, 2π), [-180°, 180°), [0°, 360°), [0, 24), [0, 24·60·60), etc.) further complicates calculations.

+This library provides a principled, well-documented foundation for working with circular real numbers robustly and expressively.

-Scope:
+### Scope:

 - Theoretical foundations (see documentation)
-- A class for storing and computing with circular reals
+- A class for representing and computing with circular real values
-- Operators: comparison, circular arithmetic, trigonometric
+- Comparison, circular arithmetic, and trigonometric operators
-- Conversion between different types of circular reals
+- Conversion between different circular domains and conventions
-- Conversion between circular reals and reals
+- Conversion between circular and linear real values
-- Statistical distributions: wrapped normal, truncated normal, wrapped truncated normal
+- Circular probability distributions: Wrapped normal, Truncated normal, Wrapped truncated normal
-- Circular average, weighted average, and median
+- Average, weighted average, and median
-- Circular parameter estimation based on noisy measurements
+- Parameter estimation from noisy measurements
-- Interpolation and average estimation of a sampled continuous-time circular signal
+- Interpolation and average estimation of sampled continuous-time circular signals

 [Description and documentation](https://github.com/LiorKogan/Circular/blob/main/Doc/Circular.pdf)